MathGrass/mathgrass/docs/developer_guide/backend/taskmanagement.md

 of the task, upon which the client can retrieve the result of the task.
 The task executor is able to process multiple tasks at the same time using multiple threads.

+## Delayed Task Execution
+The process of requesting a task evaluation is asynchronous.
+First a task result is created, then a task is scheduled for execution and finally the task result ID is returned, which can then be used to register a listener for task completion.
+However, especially when requesting the evaluation of static tasks, the execution of the task evaluation might be called directly and post the task evaluation completion event before the listener could be registered.
+To solve this issue a custom DelayedTaskExecutor was implemented, which is able to delay the execution of the task evaluation.
+By adding a minimal delay of e.g. 50 ms the listener can be created before the task evaluation is finished in any circumstances.

 ## Task Queue
 The task management uses a task queue to limit and manage the number of tasks that are executed at the same time.
 This is necessary, since the evaluation of dynamic tasks requires the instantiation of Docker containers, which can be